-Areas containing native trees, trees listed in a planning scheme to be of ecological, historical or aesthetic significant and trees of cultural or environmental significance within Knox are identified in regulation 9(3)(g)(i) - 9(3)(g)(iii) of this plan.
-ATS will be made aware of these areas through inclusion of this information on their databases, and changes or additions will be addressed and documentation provided in monthly meetings.
+Areas containing native trees, trees listed in a planning scheme to be of ecological, historical or aesthetic significant and trees of cultural or environmental significance within Knox are identified in regulation 9(3)(g)(i) - 9(3)(g)(ii) of this plan.
+Contractors will be made aware of these areas through inclusion of this information on their databases, and changes or additions will be addressed and documentation provided in monthly meetings.

-Trees within the vicinity of electrical conductors in these areas are assessed by the ATS Arborist prior to zone pruning or reactively buy a Council Arborist following a request from a third party using the following procedure.
+Trees within the vicinity of electrical conductors in these areas are assessed by the Contractors Arborist prior to zone pruning or reactively buy a Council Arborist following a request from a third party using the following procedure.

-- The site/s are assessed by an appropriately qualified inspector nominated by the Project Officer-Trees.
-This may be an internal or external resource. - The present situation is documented including: number and type of trees requiring cutting, and removal.
-This may include photos and aerial maps as well as entry into the Contractors database or Knox lifecycle program. - Scope of works required make the vegetation compliant with the current specifications is outlined.
+- 1. The site/s are assessed by an appropriately qualified inspector nominated by the Project Officer-Trees.
+This may be an internal or external resource. - 2.
+The present situation is documented including number and type of trees requiring cutting, and removal.
+This may include photos and aerial maps as well as entry into the Contractors database or Knox database system. - 3.
+Scope of works required make the vegetation compliant with the current specifications is outlined.
 If the pruning of tree to compliance results in the tree being unhealthy or unviable the tree will be programmed for removal. - 4.
-Recorded information is reviewed by the Project Officer-Trees, and Coordinator Active Open Space to assess potential impacts to the vegetation.
+Recorded information is reviewed by the Project Officer-Trees, and Coordinator Urban Forest and City Presentation to assess potential impacts to the vegetation.
 Depending on the type of significance, other internal & external stake holders such as Council's Planning department, Heritage Victoria, etc. may also be engaged to provide feedback about management options. - 5.
 Strategies to minimise impacts to this vegetation are considered and may include: increased pruning frequency, altered timing of pruning, equipment used for access, and consideration of an engineering solution. - 6.
-A strategy is confirmed and recorded works plan which is approved the Coordinator Active Open Space. - 7.
+A strategy is confirmed and recorded works plan which is approved by the Coordinator Urban Forest and City Presentation. - 7.
 The approved works plan is then forwarded to the internal or external resource allocated to perform the works. - 8.
-The Project Officer-Trees is notified upon completion and the works plan closed out and stored in councils document management system.
+The Project Officer-Trees is notified upon completion and the works plan closed out and stored in councils database system.